hassanabral/reddit-search-app/README.md

 # Reddit Search App

 A web app that lets users to search through reddit posts.
-I made this app by following along a tutorial created by [bradtraversy](https://github.com/bradtraversy).
+I adopted this app from [bradtraversy](https://github.com/bradtraversy).